-The Bard Fiction Prize is awarded to a promising, emerging writer who is an American citizen aged 39 years or younger at the time of application.
-In addition to the monetary award, the winner receives an appointment as writer in residence at Bard College for one semester, without the expectation that he or she teach traditional courses.
+The Bard Fiction Prize is awarded to a promising emerging writer who is an American citizen aged 39 years or younger at the time of application.
+In addition to a $30,000 cash award, the winner receives an appointment as writer in residence at Bard College for one semester, without the expectation that he or she teach traditional courses.
 The recipient gives at least one public lecture and meets informally with students.

 About the Bard Fiction Prize

-The creation of the Bard Fiction Prize, presented each October, continues Bard’s long-standing position as a center for creative, groundbreaking literary work by both faculty and students.
+The creation of the Bard Fiction Prize, presented each October since 2001, continues Bard’s longstanding position as a center for creative, groundbreaking literary work by both faculty and students.
 From Saul Bellow, William Gaddis, Mary McCarthy, and Ralph Ellison to John Ashbery, Philip Roth, William Weaver, and Chinua Achebe, Bard’s literature faculty, past and present, represents some of the most important writers of our time.
-The prize is intended to encourage and support young writers of fiction to pursue their creative goals and provide an opportunity to work in a fertile and intellectual environment.
-Last year’s Bard Fiction Prize was awarded to writer Benjamin Hale for his book, The Evolution of Bruno Littlemore
+The prize is intended to encourage and support young writers of fiction, and provide them with an opportunity to work in a fertile intellectual environment.
+Last year’s Bard Fiction Prize was awarded to Lindsey Drager for her novel, The Archive of Alternate Endings (Dzanc Books 2019).

 Bard Invites Submissions for Its Annual Fiction Prize for Young Writers